gnachman/iterm2-website/source/_includes/documentation-triggers.md

         <li>Bounce Dock Icon: Makes the dock icon bounce until the iTerm2 window becomes key.</li>
         <li>Capture Output: Save the line to the Captured Output toolbelt tool.
 See <a href="documentation-captured-output.html">Captured Output</a>.
 The parameter is text to send (as though it had been typed) when you double-click on an entry in the Captured Output tool.</li>
         <li>Highlight Text: The text matching the regex in the trigger will change color.
 The parameter sets the color.</li>
+        <li>Make Hyperlink: The text matching the regex in the trigger will become a hyperlink which you can open with Cmd-Click.
+The parameter sets the URL.</li>
         <li>Open Password Manager: Opens the password manager.
 You can specify which account to select by default.</li>
         <li>Post Notification: Posts a notification with Growl (if available) or Notification Center.</li>
         <li>Prompt Detected: Informs iTerm2 that the shell prompt begins at the start of the match.
 Used to emulate Shell Integration features.
 If the prompt is one line long then use Instant.</li>